Mojang/EducationContent/tutorials/loops/novice/loops_blocks.md

 ```

 ## Step 6
-Go into Minecraft and test out all the events.
+Press the **Play** button, go into Minecraft and test out all the events.
+Check out the items that you have in the chest.

-### Full Code:

 ```blocks
 player.onItemInteracted(BONE, function () {